[click here to zip down to the schedule of public lectures]

 But now, working together with experts at Mathematical Sciences Publishers, Addison-Wesley and I are launching an electronic edition that meets the highest standards.
 We've put special emphasis into making the search feature work well.
 Thousands of useful "clickable" cross-references are also provided --- from exercises to their answers and back, from the index to the text, from the text to important tables and figures, etc.

-The first fascicle can now be ordered from Pearson's InformIT website, and other volumes will be ready very soon (I've already checked the proofs of Volumes 1 and 2).
+The first fascicle can now be ordered from Pearson's InformIT website, and so can Volumes 1 and 2.
+Volumes 3 and 4A will be ready very soon.

 Volume 4B of The Art of Computer Programming will begin with a special section called ‘Mathematical Preliminaries Redux’, which extends the ‘Mathematical Prelimaries’ of Section 1.2 in Volume 1 to things that I didn't know about in the 1960s.
 Most of this new material deals with probabilities and expectations of random events; there's also an introduction to the theory of martingales.

 You can have a sneak preview by looking at the current draft of pre-fascicle 5a (39 pages), last updated 27 June 2014.
 As usual, rewards will be given to whoever is first to find and report errors or to make valuable suggestions.
 I'm particularly interested in receiving feedback about the exercises (of which there are 101) and their answers (of which there are 101).

 There's stuff in here that isn't in Wikipedia yet!